Sample1703/POPContinuity/README.md

 **VAtalanta.txt**: Settings file with the information required to launch the simulation

+**FASTAfiles**: Folder containing all the FASTA files used for the analysis

 **simulations.sh**: Bash script to launch the simulations

 **ARPtoFASTA.sh**: Bash script to convert an ARP file into a FASTA file